ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ___
 <br>
-# Modelling Overview
+# modeling Overview

 We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

 If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we are predicting a numeric output, we tested three regression modeling approaches, namely:

 * Linear Regression
 * Decision Tree